KazukoToda/rent-agent-hackathon/README.md

 ## 🛠️ What This App Does

 - 💬 Accepts natural language queries like:
-  - *“Has Nancy paid for February 2025?”*
+  - "Did Nancy pay for March 2025?"
-  - *“List all unpaid tenants for March 2025”*
+  - ”Which property does Nancy Muller live?"
 - 🤖 Automatically routes queries to the appropriate agent (contract or payment)
 - 🧠 Keeps track of the last payment date per tenant
 - 🏢 Displays tenant lists grouped by property for easy review